-Notice of the Meeting 1
+NOTICE OF the Meeting 1

 Letter to Shareholders 2

 Questions and Answers 4

-Proposal to be Voted On Amendment of the Eastman Kodak Company 1990 Omnibus Long-Term Compensation Plan, the Eastman Kodak Company 1995 Omnibus Long-Term Compensation Plan, the 2000 Omnibus Long-Term Compensation Plan and the Kodak Stock Option Plan to permit the Stock Option Exchange Program 7
+Proposal to be Voted On Amendment of the Eastman Kodak Company 1990 Omnibus Long-Term Compensation Plan, the Eastman Kodak Company 1995 Omnibus Long-Term Compensation Plan, the 2000 Omnibus Long-Term Compensation Plan, the Wage Dividend Plan and the Kodak Stock Option Plan to permit the exchange of outstanding options for new options to be granted at least six months and one day from the cancellation of the outstanding options, with an exercise price equal to the fair market value of the Company's common stock on the date of grant, for the purpose of motivating and retaining employees 7

 Beneficial Security Ownership Table 11

 Compensation for the Year 2000 12

 Director Compensation 12

 Compensation of Named Executive Officers.
 Summary Compensation Table.
 Option/SAR Grants Table.
 Option/SAR Exercises and Year-End Values Table.
 Long-Term Incentive Plan.
 Employment Contracts and Arrangements.
 Change in Control Arrangements.
 Retirement Plan.
-13 15 16 16 17 18
+13 15 16 17 18 19

 Report of the Executive Compensation and Development Committee 22

 Performance Graph - Shareholder Return 25